-Right of First Refusal
+Everything You Need to Know About a Right of First Refusal

-How does Right Of First Refusal Work?
+How does the Right Of First Refusal work?

 So, one can use their right when the opportunity arises to establish a contract on an asset before others can.

-The main difference between the two is that while Options can be exercised at any time during the set period by the buyer, a ROFR is only triggered if the seller wants to complete a sale.
+The main difference between the two is that while options can be exercised at any time during the set period by the buyer, a ROFR is only triggered if the seller wants to complete a sale.

-Is Right of First Refusal customizable?
+Is a Right of First Refusal customisable?

-Some common changes that are often customized include, specifying the duration and validity of the right, and permitting third-party who has been selected by the buyer to make the purchase.
+Some common changes that are often customised include specifying the duration and validity of the right and permitting third-party who the buyer has selected to make the purchase.

 ROFR in businesses

-Further, this also gives non-selling shareholders of a shareholder agreement, the right to buy the shares of shareholders who want to sell, before it is offered to the public.
+Further, this also gives non-selling shareholders of a shareholder agreement the right to buy the shares of shareholders who want to sell before it is offered to the public.

-ROFR is quite common in different industries with it being mainly used in areas such as real estate, custody agreements, sports, entertainment, and others.
+ROFR is a quite common legal agreement for businesses in different industries, with it being mainly used in areas such as real estate, custody agreements, sports, entertainment, and others.

 ROFR in Real Estate

-If another buyer has an interest in the property, the person with the ROFR has the option to either buy the property or decline and let the seller accept a contract from another buyer.
+If another buyer has an interest in the property, the person with the ROFR can either buy the property or decline and let the seller accept a contract from another buyer.

-The first right of refusal can be put together either before a home is listed for sale or during the time it is on the market.
+The first right of refusal can be put together before a home is listed for sale or when it is on the market.

 ROFR in Child Custody Cases

-Having an ROFR provision in a child custody agreement can help manage the time that children get to spend with each parent.
+Having an ROFR provision in a child custody agreement can help manage the time children spend with each parent.